(Posted on Alfian Sa’at’s FB in Aug. 2016)

 Mr. Alfian Sa’at, the concluding remark in your recent piece (http://www.theonlinecitizen.com/2016/08/22/minorities-not-to-be-used-once-again-as-a-pretext-to-devise-a-system-to-allow-pap-to-entrench-power/) — ‘I would rather have a Chinese Elected President (EP) who can act as an effective check on the government than a puppet Malay President holding a golden rubberstamp’ — I find to be at variance with the rationale of an earlier essay of yours, posted on TOC in September of 2009. (http://www.theonlinecitizen.com/2009/09/03/should-article-152-be-scrapped-from-the-singapore-constitution/) The core theme of your then nearly 2k-word essay (a follow-up on MM Lee’s remark in Parliament) was that official affirmative action was needed to safeguard minority interests/representations, to otherwise afford them a more level playing field in a polity of one overwhelming majority race; you evidently argued then in favor of upholding Article 152 of the Constitution.

 In September 2009, NMP Viswa tabled a parliamentary motion (to remind Singaporeans of the National Pledge to be one united people as he was exhorting fellow citizens to be less race-conscious).
 LKY subsequently stood up to counter him but LKY was over the hill then — he had had better days as a dynamic parliamentary orator in his career for sure.
-I find his ‘aspiration-vs-ideology’ elucidation on the affirmative action point to be neither cogent nor particularly persuasive; he stumbled over several unconscious gaffes in his delivery, clumsily misquoting numerous times America’s year of Independence as 1976/1977 and, misnaming Martin Luther King’s 1963 ‘I have a dream’ historic speech as ‘We dare to dream’. [ highlighted at 6:10 and 7:16, https://www.youtube.com/watch?v=eJAv2DFZrgM ]
+I find his ‘aspiration-vs-ideology’ elucidation on the affirmative action point to be neither cogent nor particularly persuasive; he stumbled over several unconscious gaffes in his delivery, clumsily misquoting several times America’s year of Independence — first as 1976 and then as 1977 — and also misnaming Martin Luther King’s 1963 ‘I have a dream’ historic speech as ‘We dare to dream’. [ highlighted at 6:10 and 7:16 in the vid, https://www.youtube.com/watch?v=eJAv2DFZrgM ]

 At any rate, NMP Viswa’s motion was adopted by Parliament with LKY’s point noted.
 All that aside, the main thrust of LKY’s argument for the stance in affirmative action enshrined at the outset in our Constitution was right on point.
 LKY had never bought into the ‘Western-liberal’ platitude that ‘all men are created equal’ — never had and never would it be.
 This grandiose 5-word phrase attributed to Thomas Jefferson, immortalized in America’s Declaration of Independence of 1776 had only belied the everyday reality of treatment of her minority for almost 200 years.
 Then in 1964 the landmark affirmative-action Civil Rights Bill was at long last enacted to ensure some measure of level playing field for her mistreated and underrepresented minority.
 But it took almost another 40 years, in 2003, for the highest Court in the land to finally give its judicial blessing on affirmative action, that such legal assurance is needed for promoting greater minority participation in a diverse society.
 Whereas, Singapore’s founding fathers were sagacious and hard-nosed enough from the get-go to acknowledge the need for affirmative action for the greater good of all in a heterogenous society.